9 Intro to Linux Administration

 > cp /data/*.csv /data/data-copy

-9.6.1 Moving things to and from the server
+Moving Things to and from the Server

-command turns a set of files or whole directory into a single archive file, usually with the file suffix .tar.gz
+command turns a set of files or a whole directory into a single archive file, usually with the file suffix .tar.gz

 .
 Creating an archive also does some compression.
 The amount depends on the content.